 Sunny skies and warm winters are easy to love, but you also have to consider the humidity and the potential for hurricanes and tropical storms.
 Hurricane season runs from June 1 to November 30, and recent storms have demonstrated to residents that all parts of Florida are at risk for flooding and severe winds, not just the coastal areas.
 Also, summers are extremely hot.
 Before you move to Florida, you’ll want to prepare yourself for staying active in the mornings and evenings and spending the hottest part of the day indoors.

 Active adults who spent most of their lives in states with higher taxes often move to Florida to save money during retirement.
 More New Yorkers, for example, move to Florida than to any other state, and one of the reasons is the dramatic difference in tax rates between the two states.
 There also isn’t an estate or inheritance tax in Florida.

 Florida Property Taxes

 One of the perks of living in Florida is that property taxes are generally lower than the national average.
-Some counties will climb a bit higher, but according to H&R Block, the state average hovers at around 1.02 percent.
-The national average is 1.21 percent.
-Most homeowners pay an average of $1,702 in property taxes annually.
+Some counties will climb a bit higher, but according to H&R Block, the state average hovers at around 0.98 percent which is slightly under the national average.
+Most homeowners pay an average of $1,752 in property taxes annually.